Top 10 Malaysian Street Food Below $5

 4 Nasi Campur (Malay) $2.00

-Nasi Campur is the Malay version of white rice topped with a selection of different dishes.
+Nasi Campur is the Malay version of white rice topped with various dishes.

 For $2.00, you can have a plate of Rice, Salad, and Fried Chicken.